somatechlat/somafractalmemory/docs/DEVELOPER_ENVIRONMENT.md

 ### 11.1 Why latency matters
 The **store** endpoint (`POST /store_bulk` or `POST /store`) is the critical path for any agent that needs to persist a memory quickly.
 High latency can:
 - Slow down downstream reasoning loops.
-- Cause back‑pressure on the eventing pipeline (Kafka/Redpanda).
+- Cause back‑pressure on the eventing pipeline (Kafka).
 - Increase the chance of time‑outs when the API is called from a remote client.

 ### 11.2 Typical numbers (observed on a local macOS/Kind setup)